background-image

 FAQs for Federal Resumes

-What is the most important aspect of a federal resume?
+What is the most important section of a federal resume?

 How long should a federal resume be?

-Federal resumes are typically longer than private sector resumes, often ranging from 3 to 5 pages, to include detailed information about experience and qualifications.
+Federal resumes can be longer than typical resumes, often ranging from three to five pages, as they require detailed descriptions of work experience and qualifications.

-Should I include all my work experience in a federal resume?
+Should I include volunteer work on my federal resume?

 Build Your Federal Resume with OfferLanded